 Mint.com – This website organizes all your accouts into one easy to view site.
 It has a savings tool, which allows you create a saving goal and lets you know if you’re on track to meet your goal.
 They also have a budgeting tool that tracks all your expenses and puts them into categories.
 It’s a free, easy to use service.

 If you’re worried about security Mint has recently introduced a two-step verification process so your login is more secure.
 Read more

 I thought I knew a fair amount about how to have healthy finances.
 I know how to make money, save it and spend it…so what else is there to know?
 Apparently a lot!
 A fellow blogger and friend, Scott Gamm, just wrote a book called “More Money Please: The Financial Secrets You Never Learned in School.”
 And he’s only 21!
 Yes — that’s right!

 The book is written from the perspective of a college kid who knows more than most about finance.
 Scott started a blog called HelpSaveMyDollars.com for young people to get their money issues under control.
-Although his book is geared towards 20-somethings, I think people of all ages, including parents and professionals can benefit from reading it.
+Many people struggle to save and often run out of money quicker than they make it.
+Anyway, this book is geared towards 20-somethings, however, I think people of all ages, including parents and professionals, can benefit from reading it.
 Here’s some of what I learned: Read more

 Being organized will help you be more successful in all aspects of your life including with your finances.
 I’m probably a little too good at saving receipts — and storing them in my purse!

 But having a hold on money matters in your life will save you some cash.
 Professional organizer Korinne Kubena Belock tells us why it works.

 by Korinne Kubena Belock